awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.Enabling.md

 # Enabling Performance Insights<a name="USER_PerfInsights.Enabling"></a>

 To use Performance Insights, you must enable it on your DB instance\.
+Enabling and disabling Performance Insights doesn't cause downtime, a reboot, or a failover\.

 The Performance Insights agent consumes limited CPU and memory on the DB host\.
 When the DB load is high, the agent limits the performance impact by collecting data less frequently\.